inet-framework/inet-showcases/mobility/spatial/doc/index.rst

 By default, :ned:`IntegratedVisualizer` only contains an :ned:`IntegratedCanvasVisualizer` as submodule, but no OSG visualizer.
 To add it, we need to set the ``osgVisualizer`` submodule type to :ned:`IntegratedOsgVisualizer`.
 We use the ``desert`` image as ground, and set the background color (:par:`clearColor`) set to ``skyblue``.
 The coordinate axes can be displayed by setting the :par:`axisLength` parameter.

-The physical environment module is normally used for adding physical objects (obstacles for signal propagation) to the scene; here we use it to stretch the rendered physical environment a little larger than the constraint area of the mobility models, to enhance visual appearance.
+Additional settings (not shown above) stretch the rendered scene a little larger than the constraint area of the mobility models to enhance visual appearance.

 Further settings enable various effects in the mobility visualization.
 Note however, that at the time of writing, not all features are implemented in :ned:`MobilityOsgVisualizer` (practically, only trail visualization is).

-The configurator module path in the hosts is set to the empty string, because the model does not need a network configurator (there is no communication between the hosts).

-The playground looks like the following, when the simulation is run in 3D:
+When simulations are run, the scene looks like the following in 3D view:

 .. figure:: 3DPlayground.png
    :scale: 100%